faridprogrammer/wordle-solver/README.md

 `npx another-wordle-solver`

+## Features

+- Wildcard pattern
+- Known characters with unknown position
+- Deleted characters
+- Save to file or print in console

 ## Application flow

 In this package there are some questions which will be asked in order to help proceed the flow.

 ### 1

 `Enter word letter count - useful when there is no pattern: (default is 5)`

 Simply set the character count of your desired word.
 In case of classic wordle you can pass this question without answer.
 To do this simply press <kbd>Enter</kbd>.